How to remove /public from Laravel URL? [SOLVED]

 Method 1: Using Apache’s Virtual Host

-Before we dive into the step-by-step guide, let's understand what Apache Virtual Host is.
-Apache's Virtual Host feature allows you to host multiple websites on a single server.
-This feature is crucial when you want to remove public from URL in a Laravel project.
-With the proper Virtual Host setup, you can point your domain directly to the Laravel project's public directory, thereby removing the /public segment from the URL.
+Alrighty, let’s get into the nitty-gritty of Apache Virtual Host.
+It’s a handy feature from Apache that lets you host multiple websites on one server.
+And that is downright essential when you’re trying to take the public out of your URL in a Laravel project.
+Do it right and you can point your domain straight to the Laravel project’s public directory, removing the /public segment from your URL altogether

 Here, we will look at the detailed steps to effectively remove public from URL in a Laravel application using Apache's Virtual Host.